LEDGER HARDWARE WALLETS

 This makes them pretty much impossible to block—while also ensuring they’re accessible 24/7… no matter what.
 Making them perfect for crucial applications like health and personal finance apps.

-Beyond this, some Dapps are also directly centered around community governance, giving the users a say in how it grows and develops.
-This usually requires holding the Dapps’ governance tokens, which give users voting rights.
+Beyond this, some dApps adopt a community governance model.
+Accordingly, they give users a say in how the app grows and develops.
+This usually requires holding the dApps’ governance tokens, which give users voting rights.

 Open source

-This also means if a Dapp isn’t quite up to scratch, the community can easily duplicate and launch an alternative version of it (known as a fork)—providing a strong incentive for developers to play fair… or risk getting forked!
+This also means if a dApp isn’t quite up to scratch, the community can easily duplicate and launch an alternative version of it (known as a fork).
+This provides a strong incentive for developers to play fair… or risk getting forked!

 Trustless

-Normally when completing a trade or deal, a contract is needed to ensure your counterparty holds up to their end of the deal—that is, unless you really trust them.
+Normally when completing a trade or deal, you would draw up a contract.
+This contract ensures both you and the counterparty holds up their end of the deal.

-With Dapps, this trust is no longer part of the equation—they’re essentially trustless; since they use smart contracts to automatically carry out whatever agreements you and the other users make.
+With dApps, this trust is no longer part of the equation. dApps are essentially trustless.
+They use smart contracts to automatically carry out whatever agreements you and the other users make.

 Decentralized exchanges probably demonstrate this best, since they allow you to swap one cryptocurrency for another, without needing to trust that you’ll get what you paid for.